wesley-petit/game-development-links/git-for-game-development.md

 6. Add the .gitattributes at the root of your repository and push it to support LFS.

-### End Line
+### Configure End Line standard
-For more information on the subject : https://www.aleksandrhovhannisyan.com/blog/crlf-vs-lf-normalizing-line-endings-in-git/#line-endings-in-git.
-For more information about GIT command : https://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/.
+Here some links [explaining the subject](https://www.aleksandrhovhannisyan.com/blog/crlf-vs-lf-normalizing-line-endings-in-git/#line-endings-in-git) and a description of [all command use in this tutorial.](https://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/).

 1. Open a terminal.